+My story is similar to many others.
 My first real job in marketing communications was in the Tampa office of an advertising agency, Bozell Worldwide.
 I worked on the Chrysler, Little Ceasars Pizza, and Florida Lottery accounts.
 It was a cool place, filled with young professionals who had a passion for marketing.
 While working there, I learned so much about marketing, psychology, and people.
 It gave me a solid foundation and network for a career in the industry.

 During that time, I earned an MBA from USF, working during the day and going to school at night.
 It took me four years to complete the program, but I have always loved learning new things and enjoyed the experience.
 Unfortunately, I had to pay for my MBA myself.
 I still had some student loan debt from my undergrad degree at the University of Florida.
 Bozell didn’t pay well so I took my first job in media sales to make more money.

 For the next 30 years, I sold television advertising and rose through the ranks of sales management.
 I had a great career, met exciting people, regularly traveled to major cities throughout the United States, and generated hundreds of millions of dollars for my stations.
 I learned effective selling techniques, how to connect with people, and built a big network of colleagues.
 I never stopped learning new things.
 I bought a home on the beach and married a beautiful girl (happily, still my wife today).
 I worked 65 hours a week and my life was good.